dccuchile/wefe/doc/create_metric.rst

 >>>         Parameters
 >>>         ----------
 >>>         target_embeddings : np.array
 >>>             An array with dicts.
-Each dict represent an target set.
+Each dict represents an target set.
 A dict is composed with a word and its embedding as key, value respectively.
 >>>         attribute_embeddings : np.array
 >>>             An array with dicts.
-Each dict represent an attribute set.
+Each dict represents an attribute set.
 A dict is composed with a word and its embedding as key, value respectively.
 >>>
 >>>         Returns
 >>>         -------